-Dylann Roof trial: Families sob as prosecutor makes closing argument
+Dylann Roof trial: Jury returns guilty verdict

 Story highlights

-- Dylann Roof faces 33 federal charges
+- Jury convicts Roof of all charges

+Deliberations began Thursday afternoon in Roof's murder trial after attorneys made closing arguments.

+Shortly after deliberations started, the jury asked to again watch the video in which Roof confessed to two FBI agents.
+Specifically, the jury wanted to see the portion where Roof was unsure of how many people he had killed.

-Roof, a 22-year-old self-declared white supremacist, has admitted to last year's killings at Emanuel African Methodist Episcopal Church.
-Now, after watching an on-camera confession by Roof, jurors could decide not just whether he's legally guilty, but also whether he should get the death penalty.
+Roof, 22, a self-declared white supremacist, has admitted to last year's killings at Emanuel African Methodist Episcopal Church.

-"He needs to be held accountable for every bullet," Assistant U.S. Attorney Nathan Williams told the jury Thursday, emphasizing what he said was the depth of Roof's hatred.
+"He needs to be held accountable for every bullet," Assistant U.S. Attorney Nathan Williams told the jury, emphasizing what he said was the depth of Roof's hatred.

 "The parishioners could not have seen the hatred in his heart," Williams said.
 "He sat and waited until they were at their most vulnerable."